HeapHopper/Spotit/markdown/01_data_preparation.md

 df.to_pickle('pickle/01_data_preparation/data_preparation.pkl')
 ```

-Since `.pkl` files are large binary files, it is genrally not recommended to store them in a git repository.
+Since `.pkl` files are large binary files, it is generally not recommended to store them in a git repository.

 Since my project is being managed with git, I will create a `.csv` file which is large but at least textual, and this file will be part of the git repo: